Frequently Asked Questions

 What is Direct Deposit and how do I get set up?

-Direct Deposit means that your pay will get put directly into the bank account of your choice.
+Direct Deposit means that your pay will get deposited directly into the bank account of your choice.
 No running to the post office to pick up a check and then having to go to the bank to cash or deposit it.
-The money goes directly into your bank account each pay day and you receive a blue deposit statement from payroll telling you the amount of your pay, withholdings and net deposit.
+The money goes directly into your bank account each pay day and you receive an email notice alerting you that your new pay information is available.
+You can access the amount of your pay, withholdings and net deposit online 24/7.
+This makes direct deposit the preferred method of payment here at Houghton College.

-PLEASE NOTE: Our preferred form of payment is by direct deposit to your bank account.
-You may be paid in the form of a live check if you wish, however, please be advised that if you are responsible for the misplacement of a check, there will be a $40.00 fee to stop payment on that check.
+PLEASE NOTE: While our preferred form of payment is by direct deposit to your bank account, you may be paid in the form of a live check if you wish.
+However, please be advised that if you misplace your check, there will be a $40.00 fee to stop payment on that check and have it reissued.

 To set up direct deposit, simply fill out the Direct Deposit form and bring it to the payroll office along with a check or deposit slip from the account that you wish to use.
-It will then take approximately two - four weeks for this to take affect.
-If you are due to be paid during this transition time, you will receive a live check.
+If you are due to be paid during the transition time, you will receive a live check and your direct deposit will become effective in the next pay.

 How do I get a Job and get Paid?